 As you approach the bridge from the south heading north, the sight distance is about 430 feet.
 We will cut the slope back on the south end of the bridge and improve the sight distance to about 650 feet.
 The additional 220 feet of sight distance along with a new, wider bridge will significantly improve safety for motorists in the area.
 All of the structural components for the new bridge will be under the bridge which will also greatly improve the sight distance in the area.

 In addition to the sight distance improvements, we also plan to add additional signing at curves along Route K, the proposed detour route.
 Additional curve and speed limit signing will be added to Route K near Blackwater.
 These measures will improve safety during the Route 41 road closure and will remain in place permanently.

 • What is the next step in the bridge project?

 Right of way plans have been approved, so we will be proceeding with negotiations with property owners for temporary easements for construction.
 The project is still on schedule for a November 2013 letting.
 We will be finalizing a time table for when the construction will take place and continuing to work with area officials and citizens on resolving some remaining issues, such as emergency response and safety.

-Page 3 of 3 - • Is there anything else you would like to add?
+• Is there anything else you would like to add?

 We appreciate everyone’s comments and feedback on the project.
 The Lamine River Bridge is an important project in Cooper County, and we realize the inconvenience building a new bridge may cause for motorists.
 The end result will be a wider, safer, more accessible bridge.
 We are making every effort to minimize the inconvenience, and we appreciate everyone’s continued patience and cooperation as we move forward with this important project.